 Controlled Drugs and Substances Act

-This site describes the schedules of the Canadian Controlled Drugs and Substance Act (CDSA).
+This site describes the schedules of the Canadian Controlled Drugs and Substances Act (CDSA) up to 2015.

 The CDSA is the federal legislation that spells out which chemicals and plants Canadian citizens may not grow, buy, sell, swallow, hold, or otherwise lust after.